Genomon-Project/paplot-doc/howto_mat.rst

 Set the filter for the gene displayed on the vertical axis.

-:Rate: Percentage of the number of samples of the detected genes (%).
+:Rate: Frequency of the samples with mutations at each gene (%).
 The initial value is 0% (no filtering)
 :Display maximum: Maximum number of genes to display.

 After inputting to both sides in the edit box, please click the [update filter] button.